-Engine speed will automatically decrease to 2000-3500 r/min.

-The low oil pressure warning indicator will light.
+- The engine speed will automatically decrease to about 2000 r/min. - The low oil pressure warning indicator will light.

-• The buzzer will sound.
+The buzzer will sound.

 If the warning system has activated, stop the engine as soon as it is safe to do so.
 Check the oil level and add oil as needed.
-If the oil level is correct, consult your Yamaha dealer.
+If the oil level is correct and the warning device does not switch off, consult your Yamaha dealer.

 Do not continue to run the engine if the low oil pressure warning indicator is on.
 Serious engine damage could occur.